Beaches

 Beach or bathing water quality is measured by the presence of enterococcal organisms, which are a group of organisms that may indicate the presence of potentially harmful bacteria.
 The State of Connecticut has issued guidelines for bathing water quality, which are used to determine if a bathing area needs to be resampled or posted with an advisory.
 A concentration of enterococcal organisms exceeding 104 colonies per 100 ml of marine water and 235 colonies per 100 ml of freshwater is considered unsatisfactory for bathing.

 Ledge Light Health District wants to ensure that your day at the beach doesn’t result in illness related to poor water quality.
 At least once a week from mid-May to mid-September, our Sanitarians collect water samples from different bathing areas throughout the District.
 The water samples are then sent to the State laboratory for analysis.
-If any of the samples exceed the State guidelines, we resample the water to verify the result.
+If any samples exceed the State guidelines, we resample the water to verify the result.
 If the second test confirms the level, a bathing advisory is posted at that location.
 We will continue to monitor the site and remove the posting as soon as the levels are safe.
 If you have any additional questions concerning beaches or public bathing water, please contact Danielle Holmes, Sanitarian.

 Bathing Water Sampling Sites